 Lunch: Rice or pasta with peas and/or shredded chicken

-I’ve found that any way I can break up the work load and do small parts, one at a time, it reduces the stress and overwhelming feeling of doing it all at once.
-For example, my daughter loves oatmeal and eats it everyday so I usually make a big pot of it in our Instant Pot and this lasts for a few days.
-So, when I go into packing her lunch, I’ve already got a container of oatmeal prepared so that’s one less thing to think about and all I have to do is portion it into a smaller container.
-When I’m feeling ambitious, I’ll cook up some apples and throw them in there too because I know she loves it.
+I’ve found that any way I can break up the work load and do small parts, one at a time, helps reduce the stress of doing it all at once.
+For example, my daughter loves oatmeal and eats it every day so I usually make a big pot of it in our Instant Pot and this lasts for a few days.
+When I go into packing her lunch, I’ve already got a container of oatmeal prepared so it’s one less thing to think about and all I have to do is portion it into a smaller container.

-It seems like leaving a few easy, smaller tasks for the morning of helps break it up but I wouldn’t want to save it all for the morning, since that would backfire and make me even more overwhelmed.
+It seems like leaving a few easy, smaller tasks for the morning of helps break it up.
 By having a small task left for the morning, I don’t feel like I have a lot hanging over my head.

 3. Accept *some* nutritional compromise

 Alright, I’m not sure what other parents do, but I have a hunch that there’s some simple hack to packing toddler lunches that involves lots of processed, packaged, and/or frozen food.
 This is just my guess, but I make this process a bit more challenging on myself by cooking fresh food for my child.
-In the beginning, I would send the occasional baby food pouch but I didn’t feel like it even made things much easier and I felt like I was compromising nutritional value and spending unnecessary, additional money.
+In the beginning, I would send the occasional baby food pouch but I didn’t feel like it even made things much easier.
+It also felt like I was compromising nutritional value and spending unnecessary, additional money.

 Although I strive to send nutritious meals for my daughter, I’m realistic about what she’ll actually eat.
 In the beginning, I would always try to send nothing but healthy food, but she wouldn’t eat it all!
 I’ve decided that it’s okay to compromise a bit because it’s important that you send food that your kid actually likes to eat.

 I can’t help but think about it in the context of my own experience.
-Back when I was working as a nurse I often would pack super healthy meals so that I had no choice but to eat healthy and often I felt disappointed and unsatisfied.
-On the days when I knew I had a delicious sandwich or one of my favorite snacks like cheese and crackers I was excited for my lunch, and I walked away feeling satisfied and happy.
+Back when I was working as a nurse I often would pack super healthy meals so that I had no choice but to eat healthy.
+Often this caused me to feel disappointed and unsatisfied.
+On the days when I knew I had a delicious sandwich or one of my favorite snacks I was excited for my lunch, and I walked away feeling happy.

 I think it’s just all about finding a balance.
-I don’t think we should feed our kids junk, but a certain amount of tasty food within reason is definitely okay.
-I’ve made my daughter some healthy muffins in the past that had minimal sugar or were naturally sweetened but they were still tasty and she loved them.
-I was also reluctant to send her to school with sliced cheese and pasta or rice because I know these aren’t super-nutritious foods and I worried she would get addicted to them, but I know they’ll make her happy and keep her tummy full.
+Don’t feel your kid junk, but a certain amount of tasty food within reason is definitely okay.
+I’ve made my daughter some healthy muffins in the past that had minimal sugar or were naturally sweetened and she loved them.
+I was also reluctant to send her to school with sliced cheese, pasta, or rice because I know these aren’t super-nutritious foods.
 I continue to offer healthier foods at home and sometimes she goes for them and other times, not so much.
 Remember, no diet is one-size-fits-all.

 Also, I have to point out that I’m lucky to be a *mostly* stay at home mom who only works part time and has the time and energy to put this much effort into my little one’s lunches.
 I realize not everyone has this option.
 But I do think you can make the time to pack healthy yet satisfying lunches for your baby if you plan ahead and take the right steps.